arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 it will be easier to invoke particular functions from other languages without going to CLI.

 By not writing CLI logic you make code future-proof.
-Different utilities already can convert functions to REST api (in future we may use some other network APIs like gRCP).
+Different utilities already can convert functions to REST API (in future we may use some other network APIs like gRCP).
 More to come, maybe we should expect utilities to auto-wrap your functions for calling from other languages/hosts/universes.

 Code should be designed to be used by other code first.